slamice/wri/fiction/hipsters/first-draft/ch07 - Work, Cruise.md

 It was a good question mostly because I wasn't sure, but she got back to it.

 She looked down at her coffee and then up.
 Her smile reached through my mouth deep into my throat and clutched my chest further.

 She told me more.
 About her brother, about her life on long island and when she went to Italy and Austria.
 New York City was an obvious option, she aimed for New York.
-She flailed and writhed until she perched on a branch at a hedgefund as a junior accountant.
+She flailed and writhed until she perched on a junior accountant branch.
 She's been friends with New York all her life.

 So an hour later she was much better, but while we were still tired, we walked down small twisted streets.
 We found a stoop and rested there before it became too awkward.

-At that point I said I wasn't ticklish either, but she reached around my stomach almost fully into my pants and I felt her fingers graze my pubic hair.
+At that point I said I wasn't ticklish either, but she reached around my stomach and almost fully into my pants feeling her fingers graze my pubic hair.
 She continued searching for a twinge or a wince, but I offered her nothing.
 Her hand was warm and her body leaned on me while I smelled her drunk coffee breathe and hair.
 She was fully entrenched in finding what wasn't there, any sort of feeling.
 She took them out and messed my hair.

 "No fun" she puckered her lips and fell back a bit.
 "Where's your girlfriend?"